NoM0Re/WeakAuras-MoP/README.md

 ## Documentation

-For in-depth documentation, see the [wiki](https://github.com/NoM0Re/WeakAuras-MoP/wiki) page.
+For in-depth documentation, see the [wiki](https://github.com/NoM0Re/WeakAuras-WotLK/wiki) page.

 ## Examples

-For some examples of what WeakAuras can do, take a look at [wago.io](https://wago.io/search/imports/wow/all?q=5.4.8) or [Stormforge](https://wa.stormforge.gg/) where tons of people upload their creations and even feature complete interfaces utilizing WeakAuras!
+For some examples of what WeakAuras can do, take a look at [wago.io](https://wago.io/search/imports/wow/all?q=3.3.5) where tons of people upload their creations and even feature complete interfaces utilizing WeakAuras!

 ## Problems

-* Please see the [wiki](https://github.com/NoM0Re/WeakAuras-MoP/wiki) page.
+* Please see the [wiki](https://github.com/NoM0Re/WeakAuras-WotLK/wiki) page.
-* If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://github.com/NoM0Re/WeakAuras-MoP/issues).
+* If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://github.com/NoM0Re/WeakAuras-WotLK/issues).
 * You're a programmer yourself and want to contribute?
 Check out our [contributing guidelines](CONTRIBUTING.md) to get started!
 * Feel free to join our [Discord Community](https://discord.gg/UXSc7nt) to talk, get help and discuss everything WeakAuras!